JieunLim1/college_survival/README.md

 # college_survival

 ## QA Generator
-QA Generator is a LangChain LLM application.
-It dynamically reasons your learning needs and updates its own prompts to serve you best.
+QA Generator is an application that utilizes GPT to create questions and checks the answers.

 It provides a series of questions, marks the answers, and finally gives you essential questions to review at the final moment before your test.
 Read more how it helps your college life here.